GAA-UAM/scikit-fda/docs/modules/preprocessing/scaling.rst

 References
 ----------

 * J. Prothero, J. Hannig, and J. Marron. *New perspectives on centering*.
-The New England Journal of Statistics in Data Science, **1**(2), 216–236, 2023.
+The New England Journal of Statistics in Data Science, vol. 1, no. 2, 216–236, 2023.

 * C. Happ and S. Greven. *Multivariate Functional Principal Component Analysis for Data Observed on Different (Dimensional) Domains*.
-Journal of the American Statistical Association, **113**(522), 649–659, 2018.
+Journal of the American Statistical Association, vol. 113, no. 522, 649–659, 2018.

 * S. Suyundykov, S. Puechmorel, and L. Ferré. *Multivariate functional data clusterization by PCA in Sobolev space using wavelets*.
 In *42èmes Journées de Statistique*, 2010.